wireapp/brand/writing/usage/index.md

 For an overview of our UI icons, see [User Interface Icon Names][1].

 ### Preferred spelling variants
+The default language for Wire copy is U.S. English — so no “u” in “color”, etc.

 * Internet _(capitalized per Apple style guide — see note below)_
 * email _(no hyphen)_
 * web _(lowercase)_